- What Are Amino Acids?

 The first image in this article is actually a representation of Glycine!
 This amino acid is the simplest one of them all, with a single atom of hydrogen as its side chain: NH2‐CH2‐COOH.

-Glycine has many uses; and in some cases, you’ll be surprised to find it there in the first place.
-For example: Do you know that you probably consume or use it when you’re taking antacids or analgesics?
+Glycine has many uses.
+In some cases, you’ll be surprised to find it there in the first place.
+For example: Did you know that you probably consume or use it when you’re taking antacids or analgesics?
 It’s also found in gelatin, which means that you can find it even in gummy candies.